16 Signs You’re More Selfish Than You Think

 Unsplash

 Chronically late?
 Cancel plans last-minute with no legitimate reason?
-These behaviors send the message that you don’t respect other people’s time commitments.
+These behaviours send the message that you don’t respect other people’s time commitments.
 Sure, life throws us curveballs.
-But if you consistently devalue someone else’s time, it shows your needs always take top priority, with little consideration for how your actions impact others.
+But if you consistently devalue someone else’s time, it shows your needs always take top priority, with little consideration for how your actions impact anyone else.

 5. You rarely go out of your way to show appreciation.